linkedin/css-blocks/README.md

 together in an HTML template.

 The name "Block" finds it's origin in the BEM approach to CSS architecture.
 They share some key concepts.
+In fact, it is possible to compile a CSS Block into BEM syntax and so for many of the code examples used here that is the output mode used because it is familiar and more human readable than other output modes.

 Terminology
 -----------